Distinguishing features of longitudinal magnetoconductivity for a Rarita-Schwinger-Weyl node: Model

 A nonzero BC manifests itself primarily via modifying the phase-space volume element, incorporated through the factor of \cite{mermin, sundaram99_wavepacket, li2023_planar, ips-kush-review, ips-rsw-ph, ips-shreya}

-This, in turn, it affects the explicit forms of the Hamilton's equations, which we will discuss In Sec.~\ref{secboltz}.
+It also affects the explicit forms of the Hamilton's equations, which we will discuss in Sec.~\ref{secboltz}.
 On the other hand, the OMM distorts the Fermi surfaces along the direction of $\boldsymbol B$, by adding the term

 as schematically depicted in Fig.~\ref{figdis}(b).
-Consequently, in addition to affecting the Fermi-Dirac distributions functions, it causes modifications of the group-velocities via adding
+Consequently, in addition to affecting the Fermi-Dirac-distribution functions, it causes modifications of the group-velocities via adding

 to $\boldsymbol{v}_{s}(\boldsymbol{k})$.